dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/grants.md

 <div warehouse="Snowflake">

-* dbt recognizes the `copy_grants` when calculating which grants need to be added or removed.
+* dbt accounts for the [`copy_grants` configuration](/reference/resource-configs/snowflake-configs#copying-grants) when calculating which grants need to be added or removed.

 </div>